mROS-base/mros2-mbed/workspace/mturtle_teleop_joy/README.md

 [MROS2LIB] Initilizing Domain complete ready to pub/sub message

-publish Twist msg to turtlesim according to the input from Joystick module to the enter console mode, hit (w|x|a|d|s) key
+publish Twist msg to mturtlesim according to the input from Joystick module to the enter console mode, hit (w|x|a|d|s) key
 [keymap in cosole mode]
   w/x: go forward/back